 DOT- Department Of Transportation – Also known as the National Highway Traffic Safety Administration (NHTSA), DOT is responsible for the safety of vehicles operating on public roads.
 They’re responsible for the chassis structure of motorcycles, although not their engine function/performance.

 CARB- California Air Resources Board – Like EPA, there’s nothing stopping offroad motorcycles from meeting CARB standards before being allowed to operate on public roads.
-CARB sets emission standards and any motorcycle falling below these figures mean they can be legally used in most states with an additional implementing agency sticker.
+CARB sets emission standards and any motorcycle falling below these figures means they can be legally used in most states with an additional implementing agency sticker.

 Choosing A Certified Vehicle

 Honda – All new models and most imported used models (under 15 years old) meet FMVSS and EPA standards.
-When you buy a Honda motorcycle, there should be a sticker attached to the steering head which states whether it meets DOT or CARB standards.
+When you buy a Honda motorcycle, there should be a sticker attached to the steering head that states whether it meets DOT or CARB standards.
 Ask your dealer if you’re unsure about any particular model from Honda.
 If they can’t give you an answer, don’t use them!

 Yamaha – Some Yamaha motorcycles aren’t roadworthy so check with the manufacturer before buying one from eBay or Craigslist.